JoBCB/circulo-meio/Syntax_Process.md

 * main structure: do we keep circle + half?
 * improvisation qualities:
     * search path; w/ content;
-    * how else in coding?
+    * how else in coding? from a system perspective it should be possible to improvise anytime;

 ---

 _more notes on revisising the syntax:_

+* we aim at staying close to standard javascript;

+* each vocabulary action should suggest a set of elements that have situated names and meanings;

 * colouring array of the circle (used to be function edge_limits) can be made as an option;